FitSmallBusiness

 The first section in the Customize report screen covers general options:

-General balance sheet options in QuickBooks Online.
+General options for customizing your balance sheet in QuickBooks Online.

 General balance sheet options in QuickBooks Online